Center for Accessibility Resources

 - A student’s self report may be required to accompany other types of documentation.

-This means you have documentation and need help requesting or accessing it.
+This means documentation is available and you need help requesting it.

 I Do Not Have Documentation and/or I Need to Provide Additional Information